tech-rostand/arduino-firmware-wifilink/UNOWIFI_DEV_ED.md

 ### Firmware as a sketch

 ESP8266 is supported in Arduino IDE with Arduino esp8266 core.
 It means that arduino sketch can be uploaded into ESP8266.
 The WiFi Link firmware is a sketch which can be build and uploaded with the Arduino IDE upload button.
-It works only as an OTA upload.
-The  tools for serial upload have a problem with the way the ESP is wired on Uno Wifi Dev Ed.

 ## ESP8266 Firmwares overview